Avash027/weather-website-practice/README.md

-## weather-website
+# weather-website

-# Description
+## Description

 It uses two APIs to get data about the current weather conditions of the location

+##Programming Languages used

+1. Vanilla Javascript
+2. HTML
+3. CSS

-# Tech used
+## Tech used

-1.Vanilla Javascript
-2.ExpressJS
-3.Handlebars
+1.ExpressJS
+2.Handlebars
-4.Bulma CSS Framework
+3.Bulma CSS Framework
+4.Fetch API

-# Website address
+## Website address

 https://avash-weather-app.herokuapp.com/